riajul-98/devops-interview-prep/README.md

-# 🚀 DevOps Interview Prep - Master Your Next DevOps Interview
+# DevOps Interview Prep Tool

 An interactive CLI tool designed to help you ace your DevOps interviews with real-world scenario-based questions covering all essential topics.